junxit/us-congress-bills-112/bill.md

 ## § 3.
 Congressional review of agency rulemaking

 Chapter 8 of title 5, United States Code, is amended to read as follows:

+## § 4.
+Budgetary effects of rules subject to section 802 of title 5, United States Code

+Section 257(b)(2) of the Balanced Budget and Emergency Deficit Control Act of 1985 is amended by adding at the end the following new subparagraph:

+> - **(E)** *Budgetary effects of rules subject to section 802 of title 5, United States Code* Any rules subject to the congressional approval procedure set forth in section 802 of chapter 8 of title 5, United States Code, affecting budget authority, outlays, or receipts shall be assumed to be effective unless it is not approved in accordance with such section.